History of Ancient Philosophy

 The lecture notes for the course extend and sometimes correct the textbook.

 The textbook is fixed in time.
 The lecture notes are not.
 They are works in progress.
 This is one of the great advantages of moving to the new publishing model.
-It is possible to correct mistakes as they are discoverd and release new material as it becomes available.
+It is possible to correct mistakes as they are discovered and release new material as it becomes available.

 In addition to the lecture notes, there are videos.
 In the videos, I present the material in a more conversational style and show how to use some online resources for Ancient philosophy.